telerik/maui-docs/knowledge-base/change-telerik-theme-runtime.md

 Go to the steps below to ensure the Telerik .NET MAUI controls respond to app theme changes and are properly styled whenever light/dark mode is switched.

-**1.** Enable the Telerik Theming&mdash;As a first step, make sure the Telerik Theming is enabled in your app following the instructions here: [Using the Telerik Theming]({%slug theming-overview%}#using-the-telerik-theming).
+**1.** Enable the Telerik Theming&mdash;As a first step, make sure the Telerik Theming is enabled in your app following the instructions here: [Using the Telerik Themes]({%slug themes-overview%}#using-the-telerik-theming).

 **2.** Detect the current system theme&mdash;Use the `Application.RequestedTheme` property to get the current `AppTheme` and load light or dark colors of the Telerik Theming accordingly, for example: